greenjune-ship-it/coral-future/README.md

 # Coral Future App

-The website is available at [coralfuture.org](https://coralfuture.org/).
+The website is available at [coralfuture.org](https://coralfuture.org/), run by [Voolstra lab](https://biologie.uni-konstanz.de/voolstra).
+The motivation is to build a global database of standardized thermal tolerance ED50 values as determined by CBASS to enable meta-analyses and -comparisons.

 ## Get Started